thma/PolysemyCleanArchitecture/README.md

 ### Testing

 As already mentioned: this layer has no knowledge of the world, it's all pure code.
-Testing thus is straight forward, as you can see from the [DomainSpec](test/DomainSpec.hs) code.
+Testing therefore is straight forward, as you can see from the [DomainSpec](test/DomainSpec.hs) code.

 The data types and functions of the domain layer can be used without any mocking of components: